Kelantan River: Name and extent

-Route
+Course

-The river tributaries rise in the forested mountains in Gua Musang region in southern Kelantan, where many Orang Asli tribes live.
-The area is known for its limestone outcrops and caves.
-Along the River Nenggeri section some cave systems show evidence of habitation going back to 9000 years ago, such as Gua Cha near Kuala Betis.
+The river's tributaries rise in the forested mountains in the Gua Musang region in southern Kelantan, where many Orang Asli tribes live.
+The area is known for its karst topography, dotted with mogotes with numerous caves beneath them.
+Some cave systems along the Nenggiri River, the river's left tributary, show evidence of habitation going back to 9000 years ago, such as Gua Cha near Kuala Betis.

-Lower down, Malay villages dot the banks of the river which passes through one of the most densely populated flood plains on the Malay Peninsula whose padi fields produce around 12% of Malaysian rice production.
+Lower down, Malay villages dot the banks of the river which passes through one of the most densely populated floodplains in Peninsular Malaysia whose paddy fields produce around 12% of the Malaysian rice production.

-The river flows past seven important towns, from south to north: Kuala Krai, Tanah Merah, Machang, Pasir Mas, Tumpat, the state capital Kota Bharu, as well as Pengkalan Chepa, which lies near the mouth of the river.
-Towards the estuary there are several islands in the river.
+The river flows past seven important towns, from south to north: Kuala Krai, Tanah Merah, Machang, Pasir Mas, Tumpat, the state capital Kota Bharu, as well as Pengkalan Chepa, Towards the estuary the river forms a delta that spans the districts of Tumpat and Kota Bharu.

-The area around the actual estuary, known as Kuala Besar, is dotted with picturesque fishing villages, which are also well known for the production of batik (a local patterned material produced by waxing and dyeing cloth) for which the State of Kelantan is famous.
-The mouth of the Kelantan River is also notable for being the site where Japanese troops first landed during their invasion of Malaya in December 1941.
+The area around the actual estuary, known as Kuala Besar, is dotted with picturesque fishing villages, which are also well known for the production of batik (a local patterned material produced by waxing and dyeing cloth) for which Kelantan is famed for.
+The mouth of the Kelantan River is also infamous for being the site where Japanese troops first landed during their invasion of Malaya in December 1941.